HCL-TECH-SOFTWARE/digital-experience/docs/deployment/manage/security/information/confidentiality/HCL_DX_ServerandHCL_WCM_GDPR.md

 - The user information that is stored in the LDAP (or other repositories).

-- Information that may be collected on DX (for example: Tagging and Rating, personalization).
+- Information that may be collected on Digital Experience (for example: Tagging and Rating, personalization).

-- Information collected by custom code deployed (for example: portlets) or code integrated (for example: via DDC, WSRP, WAB) on HCL DX Server and HCL Web Content Manager.
+- Information collected by custom code deployed (for example: portlets) or code integrated (for example: via DDC, WSRP, WAB) on HCL Portal Server and HCL Web Content Manager.

 - User tracking systems integrated with HTML/JavaScript in the browser.